Skip to main content

 The department offers the opportunity to work with mentors to formulate a question, develop the research skills to answer it, and produce a scholarly product.

-Medical students interested in a research project and mentors in Radiology should email Cynthia Collazo in the research office.
+Medical students interested in a research project and mentors in Radiology should email radiology@northwestern.edu with the following information:

 More information about the AOSC by the Feinberg School of Medicine can be found on their website.